 The main issue concerning “clean and unclean” is stated in Leviticus 15:31.

-[Read more…] about Bible Study: Leviticus 12-15“Thus you shall keep the sons of Israel separated from their uncleanness, lest they die in their uncleanness by their defiling My tabernacle that is among them.”
+[Read more…] about Bible Study: Leviticus 12-15 (Tazria-Metzora)“Thus you shall keep the sons of Israel separated from their uncleanness, lest they die in their uncleanness by their defiling My tabernacle that is among them.”
 (Leviticus 15:31)

 In order to grasp the significance of the events leading to the death of Aaron’s sons, Nadab and Abihu, we must consider the entire setting for this event.
 The Tabernacle had been erected and the Glory of the Lord had filled it.
 All the congregation of Israel witnessed this awesome heavenly event.
 Afterward, the Lord called Moses and commanded him concerning the offerings (Korban or approaches) which outlined how Israel was to approach the Lord.
 Next came the distinguishing of the priest from the common people (ordination).
 Moses dressed Aaron and his sons in their priestly attire and made sin, peace, gift and burnt offerings for them.
 He sprinkled them with the blood of the offerings and with the anointing oil.
 Aaron and his sons were not permitted to leave the tent of meeting for seven days, the days of consecration.